Search

 Development:

 RMA followed up with Alberta Transportation in October 2022 on the review status.
 Alberta Transportation staff indicated that the review had been delayed but would begin in late 2022 with the goal of implementing any changes prior to the 2023 weed season.
-A new plan was implemented in the 2023 season, and RMA will follow up to see how implementation impacted municipalities. .
+A new plan was implemented in the 2023 season; RMA plans to follow up in 2024 to see how the implementation of the new plan impacted municipalities.
 RMA assigns this resolution a status of Intent Not Met.

 Provincial Ministries: